 - The most suitable time when you will find the lions to wander around will be early morning or evening time.

-- Like the other wild animals, these big cats also do not prefer the crowd around them.
+- Like the other wild animals, these big cats also do not prefer the crowd around the

 Where to see Asiatic Lion?

 If, you are planning to watch this amazing big cat species.
-Then there is no need to rethink to plan a trip to such a mesmerizing place.
+Then there is no need to rethink planning a trip to such a mesmerizing place.
 Our country India is allowing or providing this great opportunity to all the visitors and tourists with numerous available facilities

 India is the only place where you can see Asiatic Lions in their natural habitat.
 This wild population is highly in danger nowadays due to its small population.

-Gujarat is the only place to have a live glimpse of this amazing big cat .
-Except that of Africa (where you can see their cousins, ‘African Lions’), their only home is the Sasan Gir National Park and the wildlife Sanctuary of Gujarat.
+Gujarat is the only place to have a live glimpse of this amazing big cat.
+Except that in Africa (where you can see their cousins, ‘African Lions’), their only hope is the Sasan Gir National Park and the wildlife Sanctuary of Gujarat.